littlebeanbean7/DDI/README.md

 # About
 This repo hosts the resources of our research on DAO labor centralization and economic inequality.

-Please see branches for details.
+# Datasets

+The datasets used in the research are available [here](https://drive.google.com/drive/folders/1lH_lzFTCyIPTOxHl_XXJ1allOjnjTDOT?usp=sharing).

-# Our papers
+# Papers
+If you use the datasets or reference our research, please cite these papers:

 ```bibtex
 @inproceedings{zhang2026decentralized,
   title={Decentralized in Name Only: The Centralization of DAO Labor},